jakubdrewniak/label-print-assistant/README.md

 your files are NOT sent anywhere- it's easy to check in network tab in devtools, plus- app code is public.

 backlog:
-1. print button
+1. print button // done
-2. prevent focus on loaded view
+2. prevent focus on loaded view // done
 3. make quarters draggable
 4. add remove one/ remove all pdf
 5. trim url